The two lakulin-s: Arya and yavana

 sakhA mA gopAya | ojah sakhAyo.asiindrasya vajro.asi vArtragnaH sharma me bhava yatpApaM tannivAraye ||

 Now it should be noted the daNDa taken by the ascetic is explicitly identified as the vajra of indra.
 Interesting, the Greek cognate uagros is used for the club of Herakles.
 Thus, even in this case it is not impossible that the club is a cognate of the older staff held by parivrAjaka-s.
 Specifically, a khaTvA~nga or lakuTa are mentioned as substitutes of a daNDa in the atharvaveda parishiShTha 40’s description of the accoutrements of a pAshupata ascetic.
-Since most features of the pAshupata-s that are believed to be specific cognates of the Greek cynics are integral archaic features of the Indo-Aryan ascetics that were inherited as a complex by various successor ascetic groups in the India milieu, the case for an Indic origin followed by a transfer to Greece only around 450 BCE appears entirely possible.
+Since most features of the pAshupata-s that are believed to be specific cognates of the Greek cynics are integral archaic features of the Indo-Aryan ascetics that were inherited as a complex by various successor ascetic groups in the Indian milieu, the case for an Indic origin followed by a transfer to Greece only around 450 BCE appears entirely possible.

 The last hypothesis involving a third party influence on both yavana-s and Arya-s is reminiscent of the posited by white Indologists to explain similarities between the mathematics of the shulbasUtras and that of the yavana-s.
 This again comes from their misconceptions regarding the age of the earlier Indo-Aryan literature.
 As we have seen above, the essential elements that need explanations can be traced entirely inside Greek or Hindu tradition.
 Hence, this class explanations is useless because it merely multiplies the number entities needed in an explanation without adding any value.

 Looking at the two main contenders we find that Greek hypothesis has the advantage of explaining the etymology of lakulIsha and providing an explanation for the club as against the ascetic’s staff in the iconography of musalendra and lakulIsha.
 However, this is challenged by the mention of the lakuTa relatively early in the AV-pari 40’s account of the system.
 On the other hand, the Indic hypothesis has the advantage of providing continuity and context for the peculiarities of these systems, which is lacking in the case of the Greek cynics who appear relatively suddenly in their system.
 This probably was the basis for the confusion and contradiction displayed by Ingalls in his work – he simultaneous suggests that there was no genetic link between the two and yet believes that they are related.
 He even adds that they “discovered each other” to explain the etymological link between Herakles and lAkulIsha.
-More like scenario is the following: The parivrAjaka asceticism arose in the Indo-Aryan world and the incipient shaiva- and vaiShNava- shAsana-s both inherited it from their undifferentiated Indo-Aryan precursor.
+A more likely scenario is the following: The parivrAjaka asceticism arose in the Indo-Aryan world and the incipient shaiva- and vaiShNava- shAsana-s both inherited it from their undifferentiated Indo-Aryan precursor.
 Thus vaikhAnasa and pAshupata ati-marga existed side by side before the tathagata or the nirgrantha.
 Around 500 BCE within the matrix of the parivrAjaka system emerged the nirgratha-s and bauddha-s who also inherited aspects of it to different degrees.
 Around the same time in the western limits of bhAratavarSha the yavana-s started appearing and participating in various Hindu systems.
 From then on right through the Hellenistic period catalyzed by the invasions of the barbarians of Macedon, yavana-s were actively involved in different Hindu systems.
 Around 500 BC some yavana-s most likely in the Northwest of bhAratavarSha adopted parivrAjaka practices from shaiva teachers.
 Given their syncretic nature they equated rudra (as shrIkaNTha) the founder of the pAshupata system with Herakles.
 Their shaiva teachers appear to have absorbed the name, perhaps being struck by the convergence in terms of the lakuTa held by both and the phonetic analogy in Herakles> lakulIsha.
 Thus, the figure lakulIsha emerged as an incarnation of shiva and a founder of the pAshupata system.
 We note that many aspects of cynic philosophy, not just practices, arise from early atimArga shaiva thought and its larger parivrAjaka matrix and were transmitted to Greece to found classical cynicism.
 The memes of ati-mArga thinking appear to have then on propagated in the Greek world all the way to neo-Platonism.
 In a sense this is reminiscent of how atimArga memes permeate mantra-mArga shAsana of the later era in India.
 Thus, in the cynic-pAshupata homology we possibly encounter one of those lesser appreciated types of interactions of the pagan Indo-European world – the two participants despite their apparent differences were able to rather intelligibly interface and take what they found valid suitable for their world view from the other and then move on with their own expressions.
 This is somewhat different from certain other interaction where one of the cultures simply acquires the whole complex from the other with hardly any local adaptation.

 Footnote 1: In my investigation of the politics of indology I have found no evidence for Daniel Ingalls himself being a subversionist or engaging in willful misinformation.
 However, his students include notable mlechCha subversionists who belong to a larger wave of academic misinformation which can be termed Freudism.
 My mAtAshrI reports that even in her college days one such va~nchaka was already implanted in bhArata who was engaging in indoctrinating the gullible in the desh.
 But another student Thurman appears to be more sympathetic to our traditions.